uivlis/conditional-tokens/source/pm-trading-db.md

 pip install -r requirements.txt
 ```

 Configure `.env_bare_local` with parameters for connecting to PostgreSQL and Redis.
-You can use Infura for Ethereum node and IPFS:
+You can use Infura for the Ethereum node and IPFS:
 ```bash
 DATABASE_URL=psql://user:password@localhost:5432/database_name
 REDIS_URL=redis://localhost/0